ory/docs/docs/kratos/concepts/security.md

 ---

 Running any software that stores personal information exposes the developer/company to risks.
-Analyzing which threat agents pose a risk, understanding the motivation, or why an agent is a threat, knowing the attack surface, the likelihood, and the impact are important all aspects of a threat model.
+Analyzing which threat agents pose a risk, understanding the possible motivations for an attack, or why an agent is a threat, knowing the attack surface, the likelihood, and the impact are important all aspects of a threat model.

 This documentation can not substitute a thorough and serious threat model, yet it will provide some guidelines to help configure ORY Kratos in a way that makes it best suited for any risk assessment.

 > Please be aware that this chapter is still work in progress.
 Not all mitigation strategies have been implemented yet
 > in ORY Kratos!

 ## Understanding Threats

-There are several threat vectors in systems that manage identities.
-Let's take a look!
+This section examines several threat vectors in systems that manage identities.

 ### Account Enumeration Attacks

-> Often, web applications reveal when a username exists on system, either as a consequence of a misconfiguration or as a design decision.
+> "Often, web applications reveal when a username exists on system, either as a consequence of a misconfiguration or as a design decision.
 For example, sometimes, when we submit wrong credentials, we receive a message that states that either the username is present on the system or the provided password is wrong.
 The information obtained can be used by an attacker to gain a list of users on system.
 This information can be used to attack the web application, for example, through a brute force or default username/password attack.
-  Description of the Issue
+  Description of the Issue"
 >
 > [Source](https://wiki.owasp.org/index.php/Testing_for_User_Enumeration_and_Guessable_User_Account_(OWASP-AT-002))

 #### Scenarios

-You run an adult website.
-A threat agent wants to blackmail a well known politician by checking if he/she can sign up at that website using the `well-known-politician@email.com` email.
+Considering the above, an example would be for example an adult website.
+A threat agent wants to blackmail a well known politician by checking if someone can sign up at that website using the `well-known-politician@email.com` email.

 If the service responds with `Sorry, that email is already signed up here.
-Did you try to log in instead?`, the agent is able to proceed with his/her blackmail scheme.
+Did you try to log in instead?`, the agent is able to proceed with some type of blackmail scheme.

 [OWASP defines several Black-Box tests](https://wiki.owasp.org/index.php/Testing_for_User_Enumeration_and_Guessable_User_Account_(OWASP-AT-002)#Black_Box_testing_and_example) that cover Account Enumeration Scenarios.